melowntech/vts-browser-cpp-build-wrapper/README.md

 │   └── vts-browser-build-wrapper.sln -- here is your solution for UWP
 ├── build-ios
 │   └── vts-browser-build-wrapper.xcodeproj -- here is your project for iOS
+├── toolchains
+│   ├── wasm.toolchain.cmake -- this is where CMAKE_TOOLCHAIN_FILE points to when building for web assembly
+│   ├── uwp.toolchain.cmake -- this is where CMAKE_TOOLCHAIN_FILE points to when building for UWP
+│   └── ios.toolchain.cmake -- this is where CMAKE_TOOLCHAIN_FILE points to when building for iOS
 ├── externals
 │   └── browser -- if this folder is empty, you forgot to clone the submodules (run 'git submodule update --init --recursive' to initialize the submodules now)
 │       ├── browser
-│       │   └── cmake
-│       │       ├── wasm.toolchain.cmake -- this is where CMAKE_TOOLCHAIN_FILE points to when building for web assembly
-│       │       ├── uwp.toolchain.cmake -- this is where CMAKE_TOOLCHAIN_FILE points to when building for UWP
-│       │       └── ios.toolchain.cmake -- this is where CMAKE_TOOLCHAIN_FILE points to when building for iOS
 |       ├── BUILDING.md -- build instructions for linux desktop only (with system dependencies)
 │       ├── LICENSE
 │       └── README.md